 These bug bounty programs are great: you get quick feedback on your existing weaknesses, there is a constant audit, and most importantly: you have international experts with diverse background and strengths looking at your design.

-So Aircloak and the Max Planck Institute for Software Systems started the world’s first anonymisation “Attack Challenge” – the first round planned to last about half a year, until June 2018.
-We put our money where our mouth is and promised a payout of up to $5000 per successful attack on our anonymisation layer.
+So Aircloak and the Max Planck Institute for Software Systems started the world’s first anonymization “Attack Challenge” – the first round planned to last about half a year, until June 2018.
+We put our money where our mouth is and promised a payout of up to $5000 per successful attack on our anonymization layer.

 Of course, the purpose of the Aircloak challenge is not to somehow “prove” that Aircloak’s approach is secure.
 Lack of a demonstrated attack obviously does not mean that an attack doesn’t exist.
 Rather the Aircloak challenge is a good-faith, best-effort attempt at finding and fixing unknown weaknesses in the technology.

 We had smart and knowledgeable attackers from all around the world, and our specifically provided Aircloak instance was bombarded with hundred thousands of attack queries per day.
 By the end of May 2018, 33 million such queries had been launched.
 In the end, two attacks were successful – both of them exploiting related holes in Aircloak’s system.
 One came from a group of researchers from MIT and Georgetown University, the other from University College London (UCL) and École polytechnique fédérale de Lausanne (EPFL).
 You can read up more detailed stats on the challenge on our website.

 Aloni Cohen – MIT

 Emiliano De Cristofaro – UCL